clementohNZ/datastructures-and-algorithms/RECURSION.md

 boxes to look through.
 The stack keeps track of the pile of boxes for you!

 And thanks to recursion, you can finally find the key and get your shirt!

+## Pros and Cons

+### Benefits
+- Easy to read "once you get it".
+Understanding stacks, recursive, and base cases is makes it much easier.
+- Makes tree traversal look more elegant.
+- Less code.

+### Downfalls
+- Can be initially quite hard to follow.
+- Can be slower than the iterative approach.
+- Stack space is limited.
+The iterative approach uses heap memory, which is almost unlimited depending on application setup.

 ## Sources
 - [How Recursion Works — Explained with Flowcharts and a Video](https://www.freecodecamp.org/news/how-recursion-works-explained-with-flowcharts-and-a-video-de61f40cb7f9/)